Asian Art Outpost

 shin yuu

-This is the Japanese way to say "best friend".
+親友 is the Japanese way to say “best friend.”

-Note that in Chinese, this has the meaning of "relatives and friends".
-It's a good meaning in Chinese, but it's not quite the same as "best friends".
+Note that in Chinese, this means “relatives and friends.”
+It's a good meaning in Chinese, but it's not quite the same as “best friends.”

 Eternal Friendship / Friends Forever